 The Corporation remains committed to high standards of corporate governance in all aspects of the Corporation's decision-making processes.
-The Board of Directors has implemented systems and procedures that support independent, thoughful and informed decisions.
+The Board of Directors has implemented systems and procedures that support independent, thoughtful and informed decisions.
 As governance regulation has evolved over the past several years, the Corporation has adapted its practices to reflect changing standards.
-The Corporation is listed on the NYSE and, although it is not required to comply with all of the NYSE corporate governance requirements to which the Corporation would be subject if it were a U.S. corporation's governance practices differ significantly in only one respect from those required of U.S. domestic issuers.
-The Corporation complies with applicable TSX rules, which require shareholder approval of new share compensation arrangements in succordance with the amendment provisions in the arrangements.
-Unlike under NYSE rules, there is no requirement in Canada for shareholder approval of compensation arrangements (or material revisions thereto) involving share ourchases in the open market.
+The Corporation is listed on the NYSE and, although it is not required to comply with all of the NYSE corporate governance requirements to which the Corporation would be subject if it were a U.S. corporation, the Corporation's governance practices differ significantly in only one respect from those required of U.S. domestic issuers.
+The Corporation complies with applicable TSX rules, which require shareholder approval of new share compensation arrangements involving issuances of shares and that shareholders approve the amendments to such arrangements in accordance with the amendment provisions in the arrangements.
+Unlike under NYSE rules, there is no requirement in Canada for shareholder approval of compensation arrangements (or material revisions thereto) involving share purchases in the open market.